Letters of Administration Application

 For wills drawn up in Perth, the Supreme Court of Western Australia is responsible for the granting of Letters of Administration.
 Contact us for more information.

 A beneficiary of the will (usually the spouse, de facto partner, or next of kin) can apply for the Letters of Administration.
-If the application for the letters of administration is successful, the Supreme Court of Western Australia will appoint the applicant as the Administrator.
-The Administrator is then granted the LOA which gives them the authority to deal with the estate.
+If the application for Letters of Administration is successful, the Supreme Court of Western Australia will appoint the applicant as the Administrator.
+This gives the applicant the authority to deal with the estate.

 Applications for grants of Letters of Administration can be complex.
-Our lawyers have extensive experience with this process and will assist you to achieve what is needed, taking the stress out of an already stressful time.
+Our solicitors have extensive experience with this process and can assist you to achieve what is needed, taking the stress out of an already stressful time.

-We will also help you obtain any relevant documentation and submit your application with the Supreme Court.
-We can also advise on distribution of assets.
+We’ll also help you obtain any relevant documentation and submit your application with the Supreme Court.
+We can advise on the next steps to take such as distribution of assets.

-At The Will and Probate Centre, we have helped thousands of people to obtain an LOA, saving them time and stress.
-This is what we do and our aim is to make the process as smooth and worry-free for you and your family.
-We have the lawyers and the expertise to help you though this tough time.
+At The Will and Probate Centre, we have helped thousands of people to obtain LOA, saving them time and stress.
+This is what we do and our aim is to make the process as smooth and worry-free for you and your family during this tough time.